Publicist: Luke Perry has died at 52 after suffering stroke

 “90210” co-star Ian Ziering paid tribute to his co-star on Twitter , where six of the worldwide top trending topics Monday morning were Perry-related.
 “I will forever bask in the loving memories we’ve shared over the last thirty years,” Ziering said.
 “May your journey forward be enriched by the magnificent souls who have passed before you, just like you have done here, for those you leave behind.”

+But Perry expanded his interests far beyond acting, identifying history as a passion and family a priority.

+“When you are younger you can have only work, and I did for a long time,” he told the AP in 2006.
+“But it doesn’t command my attention that way anymore.
+A lot of the mysteries and the questions I had about it I’ve figured out, but life offers up mysteries every day.”

-Perry has had roles in a handful of films, including “The Fifth Element,” ”8 Seconds” and “American Strays.”
-He appeared in HBO’s prison drama “Oz” and voiced cartoons like “The Incredible Hulk” and “Mortal Kombat.”
+He had roles in a handful of films, including “The Fifth Element,” ”8 Seconds” and “American Strays,” appeared in HBO’s prison drama “Oz” as a televangelist convicted of fraud, and voiced cartoons including “The Incredible Hulk” and “Mortal Kombat.”

+He made his Broadway musical debut as Brad in the “The Rocky Horror Picture Show,” and starred on London’s West End in another stage adaptation of a film, “When Harry Met Sally.”
 In recent years he starred in the series “Ties That Bind” and “Body of Proof.”

-The same day he was hospitalized, Fox TV announced that it would be running a six-episode return of “90210” that features most of the original cast, but Perry was not among those announced.
+The same day he was hospitalized, Fox TV announced that it would be running a six-episode return of “90210” featuring most of the original cast, but Perry was not among those announced.

+On the original series, Perry’s character went from loner to part of a close-knit circle that included twins Brenda and Brandon Walsh (Shannen Doherty, Jason Priestley), but also endured a string of romantic, family and other setbacks, including drug addiction.
+Perry left the series in 1995 to pursue other roles, returning in 1998 for the rest of the show’s run as a guest star.

+In a 2011 interview with the AP, Perry said he and his male co-stars were a “really good strong core group” while the show aired and maintained close ties.
+The friendship and trust he shared with Priestley created a sort of “shorthand” when it came to filming, Perry said.